picocomputer/picocomputer.github.io/docs/source/hardware.rst

 I use "Picocomputer 6502" to refer to the reference design.
 This is buildable on a breadboard.
 Please use a differentiating name if you change the hardware.
 For example, "Picocomputer VERA" or "Ulf's Dream Computer".
 Think about what people asking for help should call the device and go with that.

+The KiCad sources will be released after I validate some footprint changes.
+I'll announce its availability on `Twitter <https://twitter.com/Rumbledethumps>`_.

 Tools
 -----